Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: Recognizing the Representations

 \subsection{The Axial Case}

-We define an equivalence relation on real numbers, $(c,d) \sim (1-c,1-d)$.
+We define an equivalence relation on real numbers, $(c,d) \sim (-c,-d)$.
 We denote the equivalence class of $(c,d)$ by $[(c,d)]$.
 A marked box $M$ has an invariant $[M]=[(c,d)]$ where $c$ and $d$ are defined as follows.
-We normalize by a projective transformation so that the quadrilateral underlying $M$ has vertices

-The top point then has coordinates $(c,1)$ and the bottom point has coordinates $(1-d,0)$.
-The reason for the equivalence relation is that we might have normalized by post-composing our projective transformation by the map which is reflection in the vertical line $x=1/2$.
+We normalize by a projective transformation so that the quadrilateral underlying $M$ has vertices $(\pm 1,\pm 1)$.
+The top point then has coordinates $(c,1)$ and the bottom point has coordinates $(d,-1)$.
+The reason for the equivalence relation is that we might have normalized by post-composing our projective transformation by the map which is reflection in the vertical line $x=0$.

-We say that $M$ is {\it axial\/} if $[M]=[(1/2,d)]$ or $[M]=[(c,1/2)]$.
+We say that $M$ is {\it axial\/} if $[M]=[(0,d)]$ or $[M]=[(c,0)]$.
 Here is a sharper version of Lemma \ref{INFL}.
 We also prove this result in [{\bf S1\/}].

 \begin{lemma} Let $M$ be an axial marked box and let $(\Pi,p)$ be the prism pair corresponding to the associated Pappus modular group representation.
 Then $p$ is an inflection point of $\Pi$. \end{lemma}